streetsidesoftware/vscode-spell-checker/website/docs/configuration/auto_cspell.md

 <dd>

 Enables enables locale-sensitive text segmentation to support languages like Japanese, Chinese, Thai, Lao, Khmer, Myanmar, etc.
-The locale used for the segmentation is based on the  {@link  language  }  setting.
+The locale used for the segmentation is based on the  `language`  setting.

 </dd>